 I have a dream you will ask not what your donors can do for you, but what you can do for your donors.
 You will recognize they don’t serve you; you serve them.
 They don’t owe you; you owe them.
 Your job is to help them experience the joy of giving.
 It is through you they will achieve their most meaningful work.
 You will embrace the true meaning of philanthropy as love of humankind.
 You will remember your donors are humankind; you must love them if you want to be a part of philanthropy.
 Otherwise, you’re just transacting business.

 I have a dream you will reevaluate your raison d’etre.
 You will ask yourself whether you’re in the business of selling, and you won’t answer cavalierly.
-You will not pat yourself on the back for being different than your for profit brethren.
-You will not tell yourself nonprofits are about mission, values and doing good deeds; whereas for profits are about greed and sales.
+You will not pat yourself on the back simply for being a ‘nonprofit do-gooder,’ as if this was all that was needed to justify your existence.
 You will reevaluate why people compare ‘making the ask’ to ‘making the sale,’ coming to understand that selling is necessary if what you’re selling is a dream requiring communal commitment if it is to come to fruition.

 I have a dream you will embrace your role as salesperson, understanding how fundamentally human this is.
 You will understand that ‘selling’ (the very definition of which is ‘to exchange or deliver for money or its equivalent’) is something we’re all constantly doing.
 And you will have an “ah ha” moment that this is also what ‘fundraising’ is about — a value-for-value exchange.
 A donor gives something of value (money or an in-kind good or service) and the charity returns something of value to the donor.
 As Daniel Pink writes in his book To Sell Is Human “the ability to move others to exchange what they have for what we have is crucial to our survival and our happiness.
 It has helped our species evolve, lifted our living standards, and enhanced our daily lives.
 The capacity to sell isn’t some unnatural adaption to the merciless world of commerce.
 It is part of who we are.”